sabahtalateh/gic/readme.md

 To add component use `gic.Add` from `init` function.
 If called not from `init` it will panic.
 Checked with `runtime.Caller`

+**NOTE**: Function passed to `gic.WithInit` will not be called immediately.
+It will be added to queue and all the functions in queue will be executed on `gic.Init` call in order

 (see: https://github.com/sabahtalateh/gic/blob/main/tests/example/internal/greeter.go)
 ```go
 package internal